NSS and NASA Ames Space Settlement Contest

-This annual contest, co-sponsored by NASA Ames and the National Space Society (NSS), is for all students up to 12th grade (18 years old) from anywhere in the world.
+This annual contest, co-operated by NASA Ames Research Center, San Jose State University, and the National Space Society (NSS), is for all students up to 12th grade (18 years old) from anywhere in the world.
 Individuals, small teams of two to five, and large teams of six or more are judged separately.
 Entries are also grouped by age/grade of the oldest contestant for judging.
 The age groups are 7th and under, 8th, 9th, 10th, 11th and 12th.
-The grand prize is awarded to the best entry regarless of contestant age.
+The grand prize is awarded to the best entry regardless of contestant age.
 Students develop space settlement designs and related materials.
 These are sent to NASA Ames for judgement.
-Submissions must be received by March 1.
+Submissions must be received by February 15.

 Results of past contests:

 We are soliciting testimonials of experiences with this contest.
 If you have something to say about your experience with this contest, send an email to email@example.com (this email address is for testimonials only and NOT for general questions).
 Selected testimonials will be posted on the NSS web site and/or used in a scientific paper on the contest.
 Accepted testimonials may be edited for English and clarity.